 And all of this is accessible in a short and affordable trip from Vancouver!
 No matter where you live, you can fly via Vancouver on a short 1.5-hour flight to Smithers, BC.

-- From January 26 till the end of the season, guests will be transported to base camp by helicopter and/or van and cat depending on weather and daylight.
+- Guests will be transported to base camp by helicopter and/or van and cat depending on weather and daylight.
 The cost for the helicopter transfer is approximately $400 (roundtrip) and is NOT included in your Skeena holiday cost.
 You will be invoiced separately for the helicopter and payment will be due prior to your travel dates.

 - If weather prevents us from flying one or both ways, we will arrange travel to and/or from the Base Camp as required, by bus and snowcat. (at no cost).
 Prior to January 26, due to the shortage of daylight, all transfers to/from Base camp and Smithers is done by ground.
 The Helicopter transfers commence on January 26 and until the end of the season.